mk-fg/git-nerps/README.rst

-* As noted in `this letter by Junio C Hamano`_, it is unwise to fully encrypt files that get modified all the time, as that defeats the whole purpose of git ("change" will always be "whole file") and especially its attrs mechanism.
+* As noted in `this letter by Junio C Hamano`_, it is unwise to fully encrypt files that get modified all the time, as that defeats the whole purpose of git ("change" will always be "whole file") and especially its attrs mechanism (which is designed with almost opposite goals in mind).

   In addition to the above, git isn't well suited to store binary blobs in general, which encrypted files are.